thijswerrij/ActivityGraph/README.md

 You also need to run a graph in Neo4j.
 I personally use Neo4j Desktop, here you simply need to make a graph with password 'hunter2' (you can change this password in `cypher_read.py`) and run it.

 Once you have both of these programs running, you should be able to send queries and run `app.py`.
+You can also try [the demo](demo_examples.md).

 ## Graph